Skip to Content

 By Lisa Wright, RN, BSN, OCN, Nurse Navigator at ThedaCare Cancer Care

 I enjoy a good bus ride, specifically if I’m in unfamiliar territory.
 I step on, sit down, and trust the driver’s experience and wisdom to get me to the next stop.
 In difficult times of my life when I am scared or confused about the next leg of my journey, I even meditate on who is my “driver.”
-Sometimes it’s a really good friend, a higher being, or a trusted expert.
+Sometimes it’s a good friend, a higher being, or a trusted expert.
 I never lose my agency to get off the bus or change my route, but I appreciate knowing I have a knowledgeable companion along for the ride.

 I am a registered nurse cancer navigator, which means I am a companion to people who are experiencing cancer.
 I coordinate care among multiple care teams, help our patients understand their treatment plans, and direct them to supportive resources in the community.
-More than anything, I know each of my people and I am present to them during one of the most vulnerable times of their lives.
+More than anything, I know each of my people and am present to them during one of the most vulnerable times of their lives.

-More than anything, I know each of my people and I am present to them during one of the most vulnerable times of their lives.
+More than anything, I know each of my people and am present to them during one of the most vulnerable times of their lives.

 Lisa Wright, RN, BSN, OCN, Nurse Navigator

 Cancer is the ultimate unfamiliar territory, and as survivors, I know you can recall the day you got your diagnosis.
 Some people say it’s as if everything else fell away, and that word — cancer — was all they heard and felt.
-Ironically, it’s at that moment when an entire team of people are stepping to your side to hold you up and guide your first steps.
+Ironically, it’s at that moment when an entire team of people is stepping to your side to hold you up and guide your first steps.
 Navigators do this, but so do health care providers, friends, family, other cancer patients, survivors, co-workers, and even strangers.

 I see you, and I join you in your celebration of surviving cancer.
-I think you are amazing.
+I think you are amazing!

 You Are a Cancer Survivor